Gallahorn/Ultraviolence/README.md

 ![image](https://github.com/user-attachments/assets/b8f7e08d-1fdf-431a-a973-66ac7cde84db)

 ### 6.4 Body Textures
-- Select one of the versions
+- Select one of the versions.
 Only one of the options should be enabled at any given time.
-**__IF YOU WANT TO USE OVERLAYS YOU NEED TO USE VANILLA OPTION__**
+**__IF YOU WANT TO USE OVERLAYS YOU NEED TO USE THE VANILLA OPTION!__**
 ![image](https://github.com/user-attachments/assets/606cf304-84cc-4922-a956-54df189804e6)

 ### 6.5 Overlays and Tattoos